Lokathor/lokathor.github.io/prng/README.md

 ### Multiple Streams

-When you change the additive value it changes the ordering of all the outputs.
+When you change the additive value of your LCG it changes the ordering of all the outputs.
+If we wanted to have more than one generator we might want each one to have its own output order as well as its own position.
+The particular output ordering of a particular generator is the "stream" of the generator.

+We can already have different output streams with different const generic values, but that also makes generators from separate output streams totally separate types.
-If we wanted to have a little more possible variety we could have the `ADD` parameter be a field in the struct.
+If we wanted our generators to still count as the same type of value, we can move the `ADD` const generic to be a field of our struct.
-That way the user could select which stream of numbers they were going through at runtime instead of having a compile time selected `ADD`.
+This also lets us select the stream at runtime instead of only being able to pick at compile time.

 ```rust
 pub struct MultiStream_GenericLcg64_32<const MUL: u64> {